 There isn’t an “official” love language per se, as everyone has their own preferred way of giving and receiving love.
 Gary Chapman’s book “The Five Love Languages” identifies five main ways that people express and experience love.
 When you understand and speak your partner’s love language, you can strengthen your connection and relationship.
 While everyone may have a primary love language, most people also appreciate and enjoy all forms of love and affection.
 The key is to communicate in the preferred love language of the partner.

-“The Five Love Languages: The Secret to Love That Lasts” by Gary Chapman
+Buy the “The Five Love Languages: The Secret to Love That Lasts” by Gary Chapman

 Finally, here are three take-home messages:

 - Don’t assume that everyone fits neatly into one of the five love languages categories.